-One fellowship for doctoral work, preferably but not exclusively in Old Testament, may be awarded for up to five years of study to a senior in the Master of Divinity program at the Seminary, or a candidate in the Master of Theology program at the Seminary, who has displayed outstanding academic achievement and scholarly promise.
-The fellowship provides a stipend of \$16,000 and is offered to aid the student in pursuing his or her education, without expectation of service in return.
+One fellowship for doctoral work, preferably but not exclusively in Old Testament, may be awarded for up to five years of study to a senior in the Master of Divinity program in the Seminary, or a candidate in the Master of Theology program at the Seminary, who has displayed outstanding academic achievement and scholarly promise.
+Beginning with the entering class of 2017-2018, the fellowship provides a stipend of \$20,000 and is offered to aid students in pursuing their doctoral education with the requirement that they serve as a Teaching Assistant for one Master's-Level Course per year in years 2 through 5 of their program (with no additional remuneration).
+Doctoral students may serve as a Teaching Assistant over and above the one course per year for additional financial remuneration.